 Mix dry ingredients

-• Measure the flour, cocoa, five-spice powder, ginger and salt into a bowl.
+• Measure the 1.5 cups all purpose flour, 3 tbsp cocoa powder, 2 tsp five-spice powder, 2 tsp ground ginger, and 1/4 tsp sea salt into a bowl.
 Use a whisk to distribute spices and cocoa thoroughly throughout flour, taking care to break up any cocoa clumps (or toss cocoa through a strainer/sieve to break up clumps).

 Mix wet ingredients with sugar/fresh ginger

-• Butter should be soft enough to mix with hand mixer (or by hand or stand mixer, your call).
+• Soften 1 stick unsalted butter: Butter should be soft enough to mix with hand mixer (or by hand or stand mixer, your call).
 I typically need to microwave it for 10 seconds as our kitchen is cool.

-• Place softened butter, molasses (or coconut nectar), white sugar and freshly grated ginger in bowl and mix until thoroughly combined.
+• Place softened butter, 1/3 cup molasses (or coconut nectar), 1/2 cup granulated sugar, and freshly grated 1 tbsp fresh ginger in bowl and mix until thoroughly combined.
+I use a silicone spatula to easily cream it all together.

-• Mix the baking soda and water in small container to create a slurry.
+• Mix the 1 tsp baking soda and 2 tsp hot water in small container to create a slurry.

 • Mix 1/3 of the dry ingredients into the wet mixture using the stand mixer or silicon spatula (or wooden spoon).
 Don't mix entirely.
 Add baking soda slurry, mix (but don't overmix), then add the rest of the dry ingredients.
-Before fully incorporated, add the chocolate chunks and dried cherries and use a fork to incorporate.
+Before fully incorporated, add the 4 oz 70% dark chocolate, cut into chunks, and 1/3 cup unsweetened dried cherries and use a fork to incorporate.
 To avoid tough cookies, you want the flour incorporated well, but you don't want to stir vigorously and you should stop as soon as the mixture comes together as in photos.

 Bake the cookies

-• Scoop dough up by tablespoonful, roll briefly in hands to smooth out, roll in a mixture of extra white sugar mixed with the five-spice powder, and lay on baking sheet 1-2" apart (I fit 16 balls on a 12" x 13" sheet).
+• Scoop dough up by tablespoonful, roll briefly in hands to smooth out, roll in a mixture of extra 1/4 cup granulated sugar mixed with 1 tbsp five-spice powder, and lay on baking sheet 1-2" apart (I fit 16 balls on a 12" x 13" sheet).

 • Bake for 12 minutes.
 When you remove cookies from oven they should still be soft and should not have browned or collapsed.